Writers Workshop: Teacher Resources

 - Tell your students about the Workshop and its resources.
 You can use information from our website in class.
 We're also happy to visit your class to talk about the Writers Workshop or to work with you to create a writing-related presentation.
 We need two weeks advance notice to schedule these class visits.

-- If you decide to give students extra credit for coming to the Workshop, we ask that you call or email us to let us know your students will be coming.
+If you decide to give students extra credit for coming to the Workshop, we ask that you call or email us to let us know your students will be coming.
 We ask that you avoid making a Writers Workshop visit a class requirement, motivated by philosophical, pedagogical, and practical concerns.
 Practically, we cannot accommodate required use of the Workshop.
+Rather than requiring your students to make an appointment with the Workshop, we encourage you to contact us so that we can provide a tailored in-class presentation to your students.
+We find that we can accomplish a lot in these large-group formats, and that students are more likely to visit the Workshop after gaining insight into how they can benefit from the one-to-one sessions.

 Also remember that faculty are always welcome to come to the Workshop, too!